ansys/pyansys-geometry/doc/source/getting_started/creating_local_session.rst

 If Ansys 2023 R2 or later and PyGeometry are installed, you can create a local backend session using Discovery or SpaceClaim.
 Once the backend is running, PyGeometry can manage the connection.

 #.
-To establish a connection to the service, open Python and use one of the following commands for
+To establish a connection to the service, open Python and use the following commands for
-   Discovery or SpaceClaim.
+   either Discovery or SpaceClaim.

    **Commands for Discovery**